 - Retaining walls that are level on both sides taller than 2 feet 10 inches, (or retaining walls of any height that support a surcharge, such as a slope)

 - Driveway installation or replacement, including driveway approach (the portion connecting to the street)

-- Building a swimming pool, including above-ground pools
+- Building or remodeling a swimming pool, including above-ground pools

 - Building a spa (self-contained portable plug-in type spas require an electrical permit)